hansliss/IECTools/README.md

 token in the config file, place that file in a suitable location, well protected.

-The examples below assume that you've downloaded the WSDL file and set all the relevant settings in the .ini file for the "Prod" environment, stored the .ini file as /usr/local/etc/IEC.ini and protected it so that only relevant users can read it.
+The examples below assume that you've downloaded the WSDL file and set all the relevant settings in the .ini file for the "Prod" instance, stored the .ini file as /usr/local/etc/IEC.ini and protected it so that only relevant users can read it.